-How To Prevent Your Email Account From Being Hacked
+How to Prevent Your Email Account From Being Hacked

-As hinted at above, there's little you can do to prevent large service providers from leaking your information, except, to choose carefully when registering for them.
-Unfortunately, if your email address has been leaked, chances are high that you will have to contend with a fair amount of spam emails.
-But, the good news is that so long as only your email address is compromised (and not your password, or recovery phone number), it can be particularly difficult for cybercriminals to 'crack' your account and do real damage.
+There's little you can do to prevent large service providers from leaking your information.
+If your email address has been leaked, chances are high that you will receive a fair amount of spam emails.
+So long as only your email address is compromised (and not your password, or recovery phone number), cybercriminals won't be able to crack your account and do real damage.

-Complex, unique passwords
+Create complex, unique passwords

 These protect against brute force attacks and credential stuffing.
 Never use the same password more than once, since this prevents hackers from gaining access to more than one account.
 Thankfully, there are password managers, a kind of software that creates and stores unique and secure passwords for you, making it particularly convenient and safe to log in to online services.

 As its name suggests, two-factor authentication requires two (or more) separate means to access an account, such as an SMS code, or a series of numbers generated by an authenticator app.
 This ensures that no one can misuse your data, and prevents even a cracked password from providing the 'master key' to an account.